 We're all striving for strong and happy families!
 These daily activities will help you to form good habits for your family.
-We're excited to have Britney sharing her five favorite activities that will help to strengthen your family!
+Add them to your daily routine and watch how they help to strengthen your family!

-Today I’m talking about 5 daily activities that will strengthen your family.
+While those are fun, we've found that instituting daily activities will also strengthen your family!
 As you do these things daily, you'll form good habits that your kids will hopefully carry on for years to come.
 They’ll also add structure and stability to the home, which is important for kids and helps to create a strong family dynamic.
 And the best part?
 They’re all free!

 DAILY KITCHEN DANCE ACTIVITIES

 Who doesn’t love a kitchen dance party?
-I mean, music + relieving some stress + spending quality time with the people you love most?
-Sounds like a perfect combo to me!
+Music + relieving some stress + spending quality time with the people you love most?
+Sounds like a perfect combo to us!

 DANCE PARTY TIPS AND TRICKS

 Create a fun Spotify playlist for your family.
 Be sure to include everyone’s favorite songs!
-You can take things up a notch by adding a small disco ball or a party light speaker system like Jordan uses at home.
+You can take things up a notch by adding a small disco ball or a party light speaker system for your daily dance parties.

 Don’t forget to let loose and be a little silly!
 Your kids will love it and it’ll help you bond as a family.
 Family dance competitions, or chanting a family member’s name to get them grooving, are great ways to do this.
 Adding kitchen dance parties to your list of daily activities will bring you one step closer to that strong family bond we all crave!